 Plant Biology-Cell Biology and Biotechnology Major (B.S.)
-Special curriculum; major code BS2118

 The Department of Environmental and Plant Biology offers this program for students who are interested in pursuing a profession in biotechnology or biology at the cellular or molecular level.
 It can provide you with a sound basis for a technical career or for graduate study with a view to a career in research or teaching.